Texas Motorcycle Laws

 Insurance For Motorcycles

-Motorcycle Helmet Laws In Texas
+Texas Helmet Laws

 What type of helmet should you have?
 A helmet that meets the Federal Motor Vehicle Safety Standard #218.
 Helmets that meet these standards have a DOT sticker on them.
 It is always recommended that you wear a helmet, regardless of if you meet the exemptions.
-You are five times more likely to experience a serious injury if you opt out of wearing a helmet, and the majority of motorcycle fatalities are due to head injuries.
+You are five times more likely to experience a serious injury if you opt out of wearing a helmet, and most motorcycle fatalities are due to head injuries.
 Helmets also protect you from flying objects, which can cause you to lose control of your motorcycle.

 Eye Protection, Face Protection, And Protective Clothing